majestic53/micro-xml/README.markdown

 ![Primative type hierarchy](http://dl.dropbox.com/u/6410544/prim_types.png)

-From these primitive types, more complete types can be formed.
+From these primitive types, more complex types can be formed.
 A 'document' is a representation of an xml file in memory, containing a single root 'node'.
-This type allows for modification, searching, reading and writing of xml files.
+These types allows for modification, searching, reading and writing of xml files.

 ![UML diagram of document type](http://dl.dropbox.com/u/6410544/document.png)